 Bukhara / Khiva

-Crossing the Turkmenistan border, we arrive at the town of Tashauz for an excursion to Urgench, with its pre- and post-Mongol monuments, then fly to Ashgabat, the Turkmen capital, an ancient city surrounded by the Kara-Kum (“black sands”) desert.
+Crossing the Turkmenistan border, we head to Urgench, with its pre- and post-Mongol monuments, then fly to Ashgabat, the Turkmen capital, an ancient city surrounded by the Kara-Kum (“black sands”) desert.
 Flying to southeastern Turkmenistan, we visit the vast ruins of ancient Merv, once one of the most important cities along the Silk Road and now a stunning World Heritage Site.
-After an excursion by 4WD vehicle to the nomadic village of Bogurdak, deep in the desert, we depart from Ashgabat on Day 24.
+Back in Ashgabat, we enjoy a full-day tour of the capital city of Turkmenistan, including the famous Tolkuchka Sunday market, and explore the famous archaeological site of Nisa, which served as the winter capital of the Parthian rulers.
+Depart from Ashgabat on Day 24.

 What the Trip is Like